You may wonder how writing about vehicles relates to travel writing, so here’s my rationale.

 One day I was in Barnes & Noble when I noticed military vehicle modeling magazines featured museum descriptions.
 I looked at stories I’d already sold, and then re-sold 6 museum stories to one such publication.
 I earned 40GBP for each article and they required no rewriting.
 Extra money just for sending out a few query letters.

 The magazine racks in every westernized country are overflowing with automobile magazines.
 This includes the U.S., Canada, the U.K., Australia and New Zealand, There are dozens, and perhaps hundreds of them!
-The genre of writing about vehicles clearly has a huge audience.
+Vehicle magazines clearly have a huge audience - and writing about vehicles is a great genre for freelance writers.

 My automobile and military vehicle articles were some of the easiest sales.
 Magazine editors are screaming out for good copy about automobiles, classic cars, and specialty vehicles.